Deuce (band)

 Deuce were a British pop group that found moderate success in the mid-1990s.
-A two male, two female quartet, they released four Top 30 singles in the UK charts during 1995 and 1996, before splitting up in 1997.
+A two-male, two-female quartet, they released four top-30 singles in the UK charts during 1995 and 1996, before splitting up in 1997.

 Career

 The band was formed in 1994 by Tom Watkins, who had managed the Pet Shop Boys, 2wo Third3, Bros and East 17; and Kelly O'Keefe who was doing work experience in his office.
 He admired her distinctive vocals, style and kitsch sensibility, and they decided to put together a boy/girl band with O'Keefe as lead vocalist.
 O'Keefe was a student of The BRIT School, studying music, and recruited her school friend Lisa Armstrong, a dancer.
-Watkins then discovered Craig Robert Young and Paul Holmes and the group were formed.
+Watkins then discovered Craig Robert Young.
+The original line-up featured a male member named Ashley who was quickly replaced by Paul Holmes and at this point the group were fully formed.

 Their debut single, "Call It Love", entered the UK Singles Chart at number 21 on 21 January 1995 and climbed to a peak of number 11.
 The follow-up "I Need You" was entered into the UK's pre-selection show for the Eurovision Song Contest but came third (the selected entry was by Love City Groove).
 The single went straight to number 10 on release in April 1995.
 One further single, "On the Bible", reached number 13 in August, and the album On the Loose! charted at number 18 in the UK Albums Chart.
-A fourth single, "Let's Call It a Day", was scheduled for release in November, but was cancelled after O'Keefe decided to leave the group, although a live performance of the song was screened as part of CITV's 50 years of TV celebration in December 1995, with the band dressed in black evening wear.
+A fourth single, "Let's Call It a Day", was scheduled for release in November, but was cancelled after O'Keefe decided to leave the group, although a live performance of the song was screened as part of CITV's 40 years of TV celebration in December 1995, with the band dressed in black evening wear.

 The band appeared on the charity single "The Gift of Christmas" as part of Child Liners, which also featured Peter Andre, MN8, Ultimate Kaos, East 17, Dannii Minogue, C.J.
 Lewis, Boyzone, and Michelle Gayle.
 The single reached number 9 in the UK and number 10 in Ireland, and profits went to the British charity Childline.
 Deuce also sang on the Coronation Street anniversary album, performing a track called "Life on the Street", featuring actress Sherrie Hewson.